finbourne/lusid-sdk-java-preview/sdk/docs/LegalEntitiesApi.md

 # **listAllLegalEntities**
 > ResourceListOfLegalEntity listAllLegalEntities(effectiveAt, asAt, page, limit, filter, propertyKeys)

-[EXPERIMENTAL] ListAllLegalEntities: List Legal Entities
+[EARLY ACCESS] ListAllLegalEntities: List Legal Entities

 List all legal entities which the user is entitled to see.